ved93/data-science-interview-prep/programming.md

 Q. Design a parking system for airport, there are fixed no of slots for each type of vehicle and each #vehicle has a type and number.
 The amount charged is based on price per type per min.
 So when a #vehicle enters, it plate number is noted and if there is an available slot for that vehicle its #allowed to be parked.

+Q. Check permutation of string can become a palindrome?
+Q.